 An injury suffered by a pedestrian on an interstate highway presents complex issues.
 Pedestrians have a legal duty under traffic laws to use an appropriate level of care to protect themselves.
 If a pedestrian's conduct fails to meet this standard and an injury on an interstate highway results, they may see their recovery reduced.
 They may even have their accident case precluded entirely.

-Nevertheless, there are instances in which pedestrians injured on interstate highways may be entitled to recovery in a legal claim.
-A general negligence claim may be pursued against any driver at fault for causing an accident involving the pedestrian.
+Still, there are instances in which pedestrians injured on interstate highways may be entitled to recovery in a legal claim.
+A general negligence accident claim may be pursued against a motor vehicle driver at fault for causing an auto accident involving the injured pedestrian.
 A legal claim may also be possible against state or federal agencies responsible for designing:

-Why is There a Pedestrian on the Highway?
+Why Is There a Pedestrian on the Highway?

 Crossing or Entering

-Walking in Roadway After Dark
+Walking in a Roadway After Dark

-Walking or Standing on Shoulder
+Walking or Standing on the Shoulder

 Pushing or Working on Vehicles

-Pedestrians may have mechanical problems with their own vehicles, and may be either working on them or pushing them out of the roadway.
+Pedestrians may have mechanical problems with their own vehicles and may be either working on them or pushing them out of the roadway.
 These accidents usually involve driver inattention, sleepiness, or drunkenness.